Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia: Acknowledgments

 \section{Acknowledgments}

-This work contributes to the Global Land Programme, and was supported by a research grant (18968) from VILLUM FONDEN.
-M.D.M. thanks the European Space Agency for funding the Earth System Data Lab.
-We are grateful to Steffen Lauritzen for helpful comments on ergodicity, and Niels Richard Hansen and Niklas Pfister for insightful discussions on the sufficiency conditions in Section~\ref{sec:suff_cond}.
-We further thank Lina Estupinan-Suarez and Alejandro Salazar for helpful discussions on the environmental impacts of the Colombian peace process.
+This work contributes to the Global Land Programme, and was supported by Carlsberg Foundation (JP) and a research grant (18968) from VILLUM FONDEN (RC, JP).
+MDM thanks ESA for funding the Earth System Data Lab.
+We are grateful to Steffen Lauritzen, Niels Richard Hansen and Niklas Pfister for valuable comments on the methodology, and to Lina Estupinan-Suarez and Alejandro Salazar for helpful discussions on the case study.
+We thank two anonymous referees and the associate editor for many helpful comments.